|Kursusnavn (dansk):||Software Architecture, MSc |

 The course contains 12 teaching weeks that include lectures, exercises and project consultation.

-The course will also involve guest lectures, student presentations, and project work.
+The course will also involve guest lectures, students presentations, and project work.

-Specifically for MSc students, there will be supervision and requirements to project work equivalent to the learning outcomes.
+Specifically for SDT students, there will be supervision and requirements to project work equivalent to the learning outcomes.

 - Held at least one presentation of their work

-A part of the deliverables (group and individual) have to be presented in the classroom either as group or as individual presentations.
+All of the deliverables (both group and individual) have to be presented in the classroom either as group or as individual presentations.

 - Have provided constructive feedback in the work of another group in the form of report review.

-Each of the course participants will have to review the report of another group and provide constructive feedback.
+Each of the students will have to review the report of another group and provide constructive feedback.

-Note: The course participants will receive the grade NA (not attended) at the ordinary exam, if the they do not complete the mandatory activities and will use an exam attempt.
-In case of re-exam, if not completed already, the course participants will have to complete a review and a presentation of their work.
+Note: The student will receive the grade NA (not attended) at the ordinary exam, if the he/she does not complete the mandatory activities and will use an exam attempt.
+In case of re-exam the student if not completed already, the student will have to complete a review and a presentation of their work.
 The presentation will be held before the re-examination.

 The student must:

-- Submit the project report (as a group)
+- Submitted the project report (as a group)

 The project report is the architectural description of the designed system.
 It serves as a documentation of the architectural design work and follows the methods applied in the course.
 The architectural description is submitted as a group and also contain sections of individual work (explicitly stated) where e.g. one member of the group has conducted an architectural reconstruction analysis.
 These sections are the individual assignment explained bellow.

-- Submit at least one optional assignment (individual)
+- Submitted at least one optional assignment (individual)

 The optional assignments are individual and submitted as part of the project report (group report) in a separate section/chapter where stated clearly the name of the student and subject of the assignment.

-M.Sc. students will be in particularly examined in the scope of the intended learning outcomes as defined for M.Sc. students.
+SDT students will be in particularly examined in the scope of the intended learning outcomes as defined for the SDT students.